top of page

 Maui Dolphin

-• Pollution such as plastic debris, litter, metal toxins, oil spills, pathogens and organochlorines are increasingly harming the Māui dolphin population.
+• Pollution such as plastic debris, litter, metal toxins, oil spills, pathogens and organochlorines are also increasingly harming the Māui dolphin population.

 • Brucella abortus is a pathogen caused by bacteria that can cause late pregnancy abortions.
-This was first identified in a Māui dolphin in 2006, and puts the already low population at risk.

 What Needs To Be Done